 It is important to know what you are getting into before going to interview in a specific company.
 Go see their social media presence, their site, their general policies.
 It will help you get an understanding of the companies culture and work ethics.

-Furthermore, it is also recommended to understand the company’s placement in the industry in which it belongs.
-Is it one of the most internationally renowned company? is it a rising start? was one of their work eligible for an award?
+Furthermore, it is also recommended understanding the company’s placement in the industry in which it belongs.
+Is it one of the most internationally renowned company?
+Is it a rising start?
+Was one of their work eligible for an award?

 All of these pieces of information will come in handy during the interview.

-Having read the job description and know all there is to know about the position you are applying for as well as the company, you can know have an idea of what kind of questions you might be asked.
-You should also do some research to familiarise yourself with the classic types of questions that might come up during any job interview.
+Having read the job description and know all there is to know about the position you are applying for as well as the company, you can now have an idea of what kind of questions you might be asked.
+You should also do some research to familiarize yourself with the classic types of questions that might come up during any job interview.

 With these pieces of information in mind, the next step is to come up with fitting and appropriate answers to these questions.
-Another good thing to do is try to say them aloud or do a moke interview with someone to train your eloquence.
-This way when the time comes you’ll be ready,won’t be taken by surprise, and comfortable with answers.
+Another good thing to do is try to say them aloud or do a mock interview with someone to train your eloquence.
+This way when the time comes you’ll be ready won’t be taken by surprise, and comfortable with answers.
 It would give the image of someone confident who knows what they want, which is something employers seek.

 After having to answer the interviewer’s questions, you’ll be given a chance to ask your own.
 This is an important chance to acquire anything you want to know about the job, the companies work ethics, your predecessor, and any inquires that you find crucial to your working life.

 Also, ask about things that might fit your situation and that might be necessary to know, especially if you have some health issue or if you have a family that might need you to leave early some days.